 Round 4 May-June

-To help all warm season lawns maintain color and growth, we apply another granular slow-release fertilizer.
+To help all warm-season lawns maintain color and growth, we apply another granular slow-release fertilizer.
 Grassy and broadleaf weed controls are applied as needed.
-Proper mowing and watering are the keys to maintaining a green, healthy lawn during this time of season, this is why we always recommend keeping an eye on any sprinkler system repair needs you may have, you need to make sure your water sprinkler is properly working so that there is always an uniform distribution of water in your lawn.
+Proper mowing and watering are the keys to good landscape maintenance and a green, healthy lawn during this time of the season.
+This is why we always recommend keeping an eye on any sprinkler system repair needs you may have, you need to make sure your water sprinkler is properly working so that there is always a uniform distribution of water in your lawn.
+You can also get a lawn aerator rental for your mowing work and begin the process of improving your lawn.

 Round 5 July-August